ToolJet/ToolJet/docs/docs/data-sources/custom-js.md

 ### Displaying random number

 - Let's drag a **button** and a **text** widget inside a container widget.
-- Click on the `+` on the query panel to create a query and select **Run JavaScript code** from the available datasources
+- Click on the `+` on the query panel to create a query and select **Run JavaScript code** from the available data sources
 - Write the code in **JavaScript editor** and save the query:
 ```jsx
 const a = Math.floor(Math.random() * (10 - 1)) + 1;